andrewgryan/leaflet-html/README.md

 ## Events

-Leaflet events are wrapped in CustomEvents and available in the `detail` property of the Event.
 By default, the "ready" event is triggered by the map element.
+It can be accessed via the detail property of a CustomEvent.

 ```html
 <l-map id="map" ...>